 We run our all-online business out of our home office in Bothell, Washington, about 20 minutes northeast of Seattle on a good day.

-"With Blue Sky Scout, we are now serving regular women who don't have the time or inclination to become doomsday preppers.
-We focus on safety and emergency items that are attractive, fun to shop for, lovely to have around, and make wonderful gifts.
-Our long-term plans include developing our own product line to serve this market niche."
+We focus on safety and emergency items that are attractive, easy to shop for, and make good gifts.
+Our long-term plans include developing our own product line to serve this market need.

 - Jenny Piper, Founder